 It is not mandatory to save the raw document content when indexing a document, and you can even use the Redis database as a search index for another database.
 In that case, you simply tell Redis not to store the data by adding the NOSAVE modifier to the indexing command.

-RediSearch Enterprise differs from its open source brother in one key aspect.
+RediSearch differs from its open source brother in one key aspect.
 The enterprise version can work with multiple shards on a distributed cluster such as Redis Enterprise Software and the open source version is limited to using only one shard.
-When a RediSearch enabled database in Redis Enterprise Software is created, the number of partitions and shards the data will be spread across is set.
+When a RediSearch enabled database in Redis Enterprise Software is created, the number of partitions and shards the data is spread across is set.

 It is critical to understand that this value can only be configured when creating the database.
-That makes it imperative in a production cluster to set this value according to how many shards you will have.
+That makes it imperative in a production cluster to set this value according to how many shards you have.
 As of RediSearch Enterprise 1.0.1, the default is PARTITIONS AUTO.
-So the value will be set by the cluster on your behalf and matched to the number of shards.
-Once you create the database, you will not be able to edit this value or the number of shards the database has.
+So the value is set by the cluster on your behalf and matched to the number of shards.
+Once you create the database, you cannot edit this value or the number of shards the database has.
 If at a later point you need to expand the database with more shards, you must create a new database with the settings you need, then replicate the data from the current database to the new one.

 If you need to create a database that has a PARTITIONS value that is not AUTO, this is not typical, you select the Redis Modules checkbox, then the settings icon, the alter the number of partitions.

 For other configurations, please see the RediSearch site on configuring.
 To change these, please use the settings icon and add configurations there.